acedit-ai/phone-screen/VERCEL_INTEGRATION_SETUP.md

 - **403 Forbidden**: Usually means the `VERCEL_TOKEN` doesn't have sufficient permissions
 - **404 Not Found**: Usually means the `VERCEL_PROJECT_ID` is incorrect
+- **Project not found**: Usually means you're missing the `VERCEL_TEAM_ID` for team projects
 - **Environment variable not taking effect**: The Vercel redeployment step might have failed

+### Team vs Personal Projects

+If your project belongs to a team (as indicated by the team sections in your Vercel dashboard), you **must** include the `VERCEL_TEAM_ID` secret.
+The error "Project not found" occurs when:
+- Your project belongs to a team but you don't provide the `teamId` parameter
+- Your token doesn't have access to the team
+- The team ID is incorrect

 ## Testing